 In the end, if your ideas and actions produce positive results, the tide will turn in your favor.
 (Ever watch “WKRP in Cincinnati”?
 Check out what a difference character Andy Travis made to that workplace!)

-Not only will it improve your job satisfaction, your contributions will be recognized by upper management.
+Not only will it improve your job satisfaction, but your contributions will also be recognized by upper management.

 YOU will start building a track record (aka reputation) of being innovative and coming up with solutions to improve things.
 Others will look to YOU and your leadership to problem-solve future issues…you know, ones where people might be “doing it wrong.”
 And soon enough it will be YOU motivating others with your solutions, success stories, and career advice.